Allies of World War II: Origins

 In March 1938, Germany invaded and annexed Austria in contravention of the Versailles treaty.
 France and Britain issued formal protests but took no further action.
 Britain declined a Soviet offer to form a defensive alliance against Germany and also declined a French request to provide a security guarantee to Czechoslovakia, which was subject to German threats over its alleged mistreatment of the German-speaking majority in its Sudetenland region.
 Instead, Britain continued its policy of appeasing Germany by putting pressure on Czechoslovakia to negotiate a solution acceptable to Hitler.
-As the crisis deepened, Britain, France, Germany, and Italy signed the Munich Agreement on 30 September 1938, whereby the Sudetenland was ceded to Germany against the wishes of the Czechoslovakian government, and the signatories guaranteed the territorial integrity of the rump Czechoslovakian state.
+As the crisis deepened, Britain, France, Germany, and Italy signed the Munich Agreement on 30 September 1938, whereby the Sudetenland was ceded to Germany against the wishes of the Czechoslovak government, and the signatories guaranteed the territorial integrity of the rump Czechoslovak state.

 Germany invaded Czechoslovakia on 15 March 1939 in violation of the Munich Agreement.
 Subsequently, Germany increased pressure on Poland to agree to the transfer of Danzig (a free city under the Versailles treaty) and the Polish corridor to Germany.
 On 31 March, Britain and France announced that they would come to Poland's aid if it were attacked.
 Italy invaded Albania on 7 April, and Britain and France responded by issuing security guarantees to Greece, Romania and Turkey.
 In May, France and Poland agreed to preliminary political and military protocols for mutual defence.
 Britain and France also began negotiations for a defence treaty with the Soviet Union but little progress was made.
 On 22 May, Germany and Italy signed a military alliance known as the Pact of Steel.

 The governments of Germany and the Soviet Union signed a non-aggression pact on 23 August, which included a secret protocol for the partition of Poland.
 Two days later, Britain signed a military alliance with Poland.